Television show: Pre-production

 Pre-production begins when a script is approved.
 A director is chosen to plan the episode's final look.

-Pre-production tasks include storyboarding; construction of sets, props, and costumes; casting guest stars; budgeting; acquiring resources like lighting, special effects, stunts, etc. Once the show is planned, it must then be scheduled: scenes are often filmed out of sequence, guest actors or even regulars may only be available at certain times.
+Pre-production tasks include storyboarding; construction of sets, props, and costumes; casting guest stars; budgeting; acquiring resources like lighting, special effects, stunts, etc. Once the show is planned, it must then be scheduled: scenes are often filmed out of sequence, and guest actors or even regulars may only be available at certain times.
 Sometimes the principal photography of different episodes must be done at the same time, complicating the schedule (a guest star might shoot scenes from two episodes on the same afternoon).
 Complex scenes are translated from storyboard to animatics to further clarify the action.
 Scripts are adjusted to meet altering requirements.

 Some shows have a small stable of directors, but also usually rely on outside directors.
 Given the time constraints of broadcasting, a single show might have two or three episodes in pre-production, one or two episodes in principal photography, and a few more in various stages of post-production.
 The task of directing is complex enough that a single director can usually not work on more than one episode or show at a time, hence the need for multiple directors.

 Principal photography

 Principal photography is the actual filming of the episode.
 Director, actors, and crew gather at a television studio or on location for filming or videoing a scene.
 A scene is further divided into shots, which should be planned during pre-production.
 Depending on scheduling, a scene may be shot in non-sequential order of the story.
 Conversations may be filmed twice from different camera angles, often using stand-ins, so one actor might perform all their lines in one set of shots, and then the other side of the conversation is filmed from the opposite perspective.
 To complete a production on time, a second unit may be filming a different scene on another set or location at the same time, using a different set of actors, an assistant director, and a second unit crew.
 A director of photography supervises the lighting of each shot to ensure consistency.

 Live events are usually covered by Outside Broadcast crews using mobile television studios, known as scanners or OB trucks.
 Although varying greatly depending on the era and subject covered, these trucks were normally crewed by up to 15 skilled operators and production personnel.
 In the UK for most of the 20th century, the BBC was the preeminent provider of outside broadcast coverage.
-BBC crews worked on almost every major event, including Royal weddings and funerals, major political and sporting events, and even drama programmes.
+BBC crews worked on almost every major event, including Royal weddings and funerals, major political and sporting events, and even drama programs.